Luke100000/ImmersiveLibrary/README.md

 ## Client

-For some methods a user-chosen access token is required.
+For some endpoints a user-chosen access token is required.
-To acquire, call Google Sign-In and forward the response to `/v1/auth`.

-Alternatively call `/v1/login` to let the server handle the Google Sign-In.
+Call `/v1/login` to let the server handle the Google Sign-In.

 The state var needs to be a JSON object with the following keys: